Be sure to check out the SALES and CLEARANCE items on kitchen, home, and garden finds from my favorite home furnishing, food, and gift retailers 🙂

 Link to a few really great appetizer recipes that compliment Chicken Milanese well:

-A crispy coating on the outside of a juicy chicken breast, heightened with salty Parmesan and fresh lemon, Chicken Milanese is a ‘dinner winner’ requiring minimal prep to get on the table.
+A crispy coating of panko bread crumbs on the outside of a juicy chicken breast, heightened with salty Parmesan and fresh lemon juice, Milanese Chicken is a ‘dinner winner’ requiring minimal prep to get on the table.
 A well-known dish originating from Milan, Italy, Milanese traditionally calls for thinly pounded veal cutlets.
 In this recipe, we are using chicken cutlets instead, dipped in an egg wash, and then dredged in a combination of Panko breadcrumbs, Italian breadcrumbs, freshly grated Parmesan cheese, and the zest of a whole lemon.
-It’s then sautéed in oil over a medium-high heat until perfectly golden and crispy.
+It’s then sautéed in a skillet over medium heat until perfectly golden and crispy.

+How do you make Milanese sauce?
 I make a sage and lemon butter reduction which adds even more pungent lemon flavor to the finished cutlet.
 I give the reduction the slightest hint of smoke and the tiniest amount of heat by adding Aleppo pepper.
+This sauce is fabulous over Pork Milanese, too.
 Traditionally, Milanese style incorporates a lightly dressed and tossed topping of greens.
-It is a perfectly rounded meal just this way, garnished only with a side of roasted spaghetti squash or pasta if desired.
+It is a perfectly rounded meal just this way, garnished only with a side risotto or roasted spaghetti squash or pasta if desired.
 Chicken Milanese is not only an attractive dish to the eye, but also a satisfying dish to the palette.